Understanding High Ratio Mortgages in Canada

 10% on the amount between $500,000 and $1,499,999

-So, let’s say you’re buying a $700,000 home.
+For example, let’s say you’re buying a $700,000 home.
 You’d need 5% on the first $500,000 ($25,000) and 10% on the remaining $200,000 ($20,000).
-That’s a total of $45,000, which is just under 6.5% of the total purchase price.
+That totals to $45,000, which is just under 6.5% of the total purchase price.

 Is a High Ratio Mortgage Bad?